qrohlf/gradebook/Readme.md

 # Gradebook

 Gradebook is a tool for managing assignments submitted via a GitHub repo, using tags to differentiate between assignments.
-The bulk of it was written over the course of about 6 hours, after I got really fed up with trying to use Google Spreadsheets to input grades.
+This is a "scratch your own itch" project that I wrote after I got really fed up with trying to use Google Spreadsheets to input grades, but has the potential to be something actually quite useful.
+Contributions welcome!

 ## Features

 - Automatic submission tracking via the Github API
+- Progress graphs to show how many students are caught up
-- Supports assignment resubmission using version numbers
+- Supports assignment resubmission using git tags/semantic versioning
 - Secure private links for students to view their grades
 - Secure administrator login via Google OAuth
 - Nice admin UI (Bootstrap)